Strumenta/MPSServer/README.md

 You can find some basic instructions and an example here: https://github.com/Strumenta/calc-webeditkit-example

-## How to configure MPSServer Launcher

-MPSServer comes with a launcher: you can see it as a command line application that embeds an instance of MPS headless.

-The launcher can be run:

-* As a contributor to MPSServer: using this source and running `./gradlew runLauncher`
-* As a user of MPSServer: using the [MPSServer Gradle Plugin](https://github.com/Strumenta/mpsserver-gradle-plugin)

-This launcher can be configured.
-Read instructions here: [configuration](configuration.md)

 ## The simplest way to use MPSServer

 Simply look in the `example` directory.